-- 22. (1) In order to qualify for licensing as an insurer- - (a) a person- - (i) that intends to conduct microinsurance business only, must be a profit 40 company or a non-profit company registered under the Companies Act or a co-operative registered under the Co-operatives Act; - (ii) that intends to conduct reinsurance business only, must be a public company or state-owned company registered under the Companies Act or a branch of a foreign reinsurer; and - (iii) in any other case, subject to section 70, must be a public company or state-owned company registered under the Companies Act; - (b) a person's primary business activity must be the conducting of insurance business and operations arising directly therefrom; - (c) a person must demonstrate that-
+- 22. (1) In order to qualify for licensing as an insurer- - (a) a person- - (i) that intends to conduct microinsurance business only, must be a profit company or a non-profit company registered under the Companies Act, or a co-operative registered under the Co-operatives Act; - (ii) that intends to conduct reinsurance business only, must be a public company or

-(i) its key persons and significant owners meet the prescribed fit and proper requirements;

-20 (ii) it has a sound business plan; (iii) it has adequate operational management capabilities to conduct the classes and sub-classes of insurance business set out in Schedule 2 that it wishes to conduct; (iv) if it is a branch of a foreign reinsurer and the requirements imposed by the foreign jurisdiction in which the institution is authorised and supervised have not been determined as equivalent to this Act under section 65, the laws of the country under which the institution is authorised and supervised establish a regulatory framework equivalent to that established by this Act; 10 (v) if it is part of an insurance group, that its controlling company will be able to meet the requirements for insurance groups as set out in this Act; (vi) it will be able to comply with the governance framework requirements, financial soundness requirements and reporting and public disclosure 15 requirements of this Act; (d) that person's licensing must not be contrary to the interests of prospective policyholders or the public interest.
-(2) In order to qualify for licensing as a controlling company, a holding company of, or another juristic person that controls, an insurance group must demonstrate that- 20 (a) its key persons and significant owners meet the prescribed fit and proper requirements; (b) it has a sound business plan; and (c) it will be able to comply with the governance framework, financial soundness, reporting and public disclosure requirements of this Act.
-25 (3) The Prudential Authority, prior to licensing, may require a person to change its proposed name (or a translation, shortened form or derivative thereof), if the proposed name is unacceptable because it-(a) is identical to that of another insurer or controlling company; (b) so closely resembles that of another insurer or controlling company that the 30 one is likely to be mistaken for the other; (c) is identical to or so closely resembles that under which another insurer or controlling company was previously licensed, and reasonable grounds exist for objection to its use; or (d) is misleading or undesirable.
-35 Licensing 23.
-(1) An application for a licence must be made to the Prudential Authority.
-(2) The Prudential Authority must, in the case of a branch of a foreign reinsurer, only grant or refuse an application after consultation with the regulatory authority that regulates the foreign reinsurer.
-40 (3) (a) The Prudential Authority must grant or refuse an application within 120 days of the date on which the application was submitted to the Prudential Authority, or such longer period agreed between the Prudential Authority and the applicant. (b) If the Prudential Authority requested additional information in terms of section 60(4)(a)(i), then the period between the date on which the additional information was requested and when the information was provided to the Prudential Authority is not considered when determining the 120 days referred to in paragraph (a).
-(4) (a) The Prudential Authority must, on granting an application, issue a licence and publish a notice of the licensing on the official web site. (b) The licence of an insurer must specify-50 the full name of the insurer and any translation, shortened form or derivative of the name of the insurer that may be used in conducting business;
+- state-owned company registered under the Companies Act, -a co-operative registered under the Co-operatives Act or a branch of a foreign reinsurer; and - (iii) in any other case, subject to section 70, must be a public company or state-owned company registered under the Companies Act, or a co-operative registered under the Co-operatives Act; - (b) a person's primary business activity must be the conducting of insurance business and operations arising directly therefrom; - (c) a person must demonstrate that- - (i) its key persons and significant owners meet the prescribed fit and proper requirements; - (ii) it has a sound business plan; - (iii) it has a plan to meet its stated commitments in terms of transformation of the insurance sector; - (ii) it has adequate operational management capabilities to conduct the classes and sub-classes of insurance business set out in Schedule 2 that it wishes to conduct; - (iii)(v) if it is a branch of a foreign reinsurer and the requirements imposed by the foreign jurisdiction in which the institution is authorised and supervised have not been determined as equivalent to this Act under section 65, the laws of the country under which the institution is authorised and supervised establish a regulatory framework equivalent to that established by this Act; - (iv)(vi) if it is part of an insurance group, that its controlling company will be able to meet the requirements for insurance groups as set out in this Act; and - (v)(vii) it will be able to comply with the governance framework requirements, financial soundness requirements and reporting and public disclosure requirements of this Act; - (d) that person's licensing must not be contrary to the interests of prospective policyholders or the public interest, including transformation of the insurance sector; and - (d)(e) in the case of a state-owned company, an Act of Parliament authorises that company to conduct insurance business and the Minister has approved that the company may apply for a license under this Act. - (2) In order to qualify for licensing as a controlling company, a holding company of, or another juristic person that controls, an insurance group must demonstrate that- - (a) its key persons and significant owners meet the prescribed fit and proper requirements; - (b) it has a sound business plan; and - (c) it will be able to comply with the governance framework, financial soundness, reporting and public disclosure requirements of this Act. - (3) The Prudential Authority, prior to licensing, may require a person to change its proposed name (or a translation, shortened form or derivative thereof), if the proposed name is unacceptable because it... - (a) is identical to that of another insurer or controlling company; - (b) so closely resembles that of another insurer or controlling company that the one is likely to be mistaken for the other; - (c) is identical to or so closely resembles that under which another insurer or controlling company was previously licensed, and reasonable grounds exist for objection to its use; or - (d) is misleading or undesirable.